etesync/etebase-docs/docs/overview.md

 #### `extra: dictionary (optional)`

 A dictionary of arbitrary objects for extra, developer specific data.
-Just like type, you can use a dotted notation name to store extra data.
-For example: `cyberdyne.author` to store the author of the data, and `cyberdyne.color` in case you want color associated with this item.
+For example: `author` to store the author of the data, and `color` in case you want color associated with this item.

 ### Content